Cyber Forensics

 This a very interesting tool and its simplicity is what makes it stand out.

-The only issue I could see with this is that the file names are not recovered, which can make the search process very tedious unless the option of automation and a frame of reference are available.
+The only issue I could see with this is that the system does not recover the file names, which can make the search process very tedious unless you provide the option of automation and a frame of reference.

-That being said, in forensics, just being able recover the files without opening or extracting disk image itself is a huge advantage, the reason for saying so is that, if you do extract or open the disk image you never know what might be waiting for you inside, this way you have more control over the entire investigation process.
+That being said, in forensics, just recovering the files without opening or extracting the disk image itself provides you a huge advantage.
+I say this because if you extract or open the disk image, you never know what might be waiting for you inside, which grants you more control over the entire investigation process.
 Enjoy using this tool.

 Have fun and stay ethical.